Quran and Arabic Language

 5- Quran and Politics:

-In Quran, there is no particular political system for Muslim society, but rather a general framework of Islamic political values.
+In the Quran, there is no particular political system for Muslim society, but rather a general framework of Islamic political values.
 Those Quranic values should represent the political identity of any Islamic regime.
-Fulfilment of commitments and covenants, abstaining from oppression, lying, treason, deception and monopolization, and achieving justice, equality, freedom and the principle of Shura (consultation) are considered the most essential Islamic political values.
+Fulfillment of commitments and covenants, abstaining from oppression, lying, treason, deception, and monopolization, and achieving justice, equality, freedom, and the principle of Shura (consultation) are considered the most essential Islamic political values.

 6- Quran and political oppression:

 Allah asserts throughout the Quran that all kinds of oppression are completely forbidden in Islam.
 According to the Quran, all Muslim and non-Muslim rulers who practice oppression over peoples will regret it on the Day of Judgment.
 Quran makes it clear that all kinds of racial discrimination are forbidden in Islam.
-In Muslim society, there mustn’t be discrimination among people on their colour, their religion, their race or their social position.
-Freedom, equality and achieving justice among all members of society should be the principles of Muslim society.
+In Muslim society, there mustn’t be discrimination among people on their color, their religion, their race, or their social position.
+Freedom, equality, and achieving justice among all members of society should be the principles of Muslim society.

 7- Quran and Truth Seekers:

 It is a matter of fact that most of those who convert to Islam every day have taken that decision after reading the Quran.
 Quran appeals to man’s reasoning and can answer all questions that insist on man’s mind about the purpose of life and wisdom of hardship, pain, and tribulations.
 Quran represents the divine guidance for all those who seek for the true faith in God and tranquil and meaningful life on earth.

 8- Quran for non-Arabs: